A futuristic comedy set among Dartmoor’s tors

 All performances start at 7.30pm.
 Tickets are £8 / £5 children under 16.

-Performances of young people’s plays
+Performances of young people’s plays and music

 December 8th 2.30pm and 7.30pm